jquense/yup/README.md

 Test functions are called with a special context, or `this` value, that exposes some useful metadata and functions.
-Older versions just expose the `this` context using `function ()`, not arrow-func, but now it's exposed too as a second argument of the test functions.
+Older versions just expose the `this` context using `function ()`, not arrow-func, but now it's exposed too as an optional first argument of the test functions.
 It's allow you decide which approach you prefer.

 - `this.path`: the string path of the current validation